Cghlewis/data-mgmt-ed-research-book/_book/10-data-capture.md

     - Ask how data will be shared (e.g., email, drop in a secure folder).
 If the data contain identifiable information, make sure to use a secure file transfer method (see Chapter \@ref(storage)).
 Once received, make sure to follow any data sharing agreements around how data should be stored.
 4. Identify points of contact
     - Not only do you need contact information for acquiring the data, you also need to know who to contact for any questions or concerns that come up after the data is received.
-5. Request that documentation accompany your file
+5. Request documentation to accompany your file
     - Receiving data dictionaries or codebooks along with your data will be vital in allowing you to correctly interpret variables.
 This is especially important when observing variations in how variables are measured across sites or even within sites across time (e.g., a test score is measured differently in a subsequent year)
-    - If documentation does not exist, provide your partner with a form to complete that allows them to enter relevant, variable information including (see Figure \@ref(fig:fig11-6)).
+    - If documentation does not exist, provide your partner organization with a form to complete that allows them to enter relevant, variable information.
-      - What each variable represents and how it is calculated
+      - What each variable represents
       - What each value represents if the variable is categorical
+      - How it is captured or calculated (e.g., hand entered)
+      - What is the universe for the variable (e.g., grades 3-5)
       - Any data quality concerns about any of the variables
+    - If you receive new exports each year, make sure to request documentation each year.
+It is possible that the way variables are collected or recorded change over time.

+Figure \@ref(fig:fig11-6) is an example of a document you can ask your partner organization to complete.

 <div class="figure" style="text-align: center">
 <img src="img/collect_document.PNG" alt="Sample documentation form for an external partner to complete" width="80%" />